EvanHei/FileLocker/README.md

 - **Integrity**: Generates HMACs to ensure the integrity of stored or transmitted data.
 - **Password Strength Policy**: Sets a strong password to mitigate brute-force attacks.
 - **Password Generator**: Generates a password without the need to manually type, mitigating the effect of keystroke logging malware.
-- **Password Management**: Hashes and salts passwords to protect against rainbow table attacks.
+- **Password Management**: Clears password inputs after a set time if the device is left running.
 - **Password-Based Key Derivation**: Derives encryption keys from passwords.
 - **Logging**: Logs important events such as encryption and decryption with Serilog.
 - **Constant-Time Comparison**: Uses libraries with constant-time comparison to mitigate timing attacks.